systemjs/systemjs/docs/architecture.md

 * SystemJS comes with a build variation, System-CSP-Production, which is effectively a version of the loader with `scriptLoad: true` as the only loading option and all the source modification features removed for a slightly smaller build size.
 * Setting `nonce: 'asdf'` metadata for modules allows the use of CSP nonces.
-SystemJS will then use XHR with `<script>` tag source text injection setting allowing for CSP support while still supporting source text rewriting.
+SystemJS will then use XHR with `<script>` tag source text injection setting allowing for CSP support while still supporting source text rewriting (and hence CommonJS loading).
 * When setting `integrity: 'sha384-...'` SystemJS will use `<script>` tag source text injection like with nonces above, but supporting Sub-Resource Integrity verification.
   The integrity hash is based on the modified source, not the original source (if there was modification) for this to validate correctly.